 But what about those you still remember like they occurred yesterday?
-From Jennifer Lawrence (rather gracefully) taking a tumble to the tweet that broke the internet, Savoir Flair recaps the 11 most memorable Oscar moments of this century in anticipation of the 91st Academy Awards ceremony next week.
+From Jennifer Lawrence (rather gracefully) taking a tumble to the tweet that broke the internet, Savoir Flair recaps the most memorable Oscar moments of the 21st century – in anticipation of the 92nd Academy Awards next week, of course.

 Months before Kim Kardashian “broke the internet” with her Paper magazine cover, a selfie posted by comedian Ellen DeGeneres became the most retweeted photograph ever – and it’s hardly surprising.
 Costarring the who’s who of Hollywood, it has become the single most memorable moment of the night that DeGeneres hosted the 86th Academy Awards in 2014.